brightway-lca/brightway2/docs/installation.rst

 .. note:: Please subscribe to the `brightway2 updates mailing list <https://tinyletter.com/brightway2-updates>`__ to be informed of new releases.

+.. warning:: These instructions are for the development version of Brightway2 - some things might not work as intended!
+Please email cmutel@gmail.com with bug reports or frustrated desires.

 .. _anaconda:

 Recommended installation: Continuum Miniconda